hackerb9/vt340test/locator/locator.md

 ### From USB mouse to VT340

+[...]

+### From USB or PS/2 tablet to VT340

+No projects exist yet to recreate the tablet digitizer with its precision crosshairs or the stylus.

 ### From DEC mouse to PC serial port

-The [Linux kernel][linux] has a builtin driver for the VT340's mouse peripherals which includes as a comment how to build an adapter Building an adaptor so it can be plugged into a standard RS-232 bus.
+The [Linux kernel][linux] has a builtin driver for the VT340's mouse peripherals which includes in a comment how to build an adapter so it can be plugged into a PC's standard RS-232 bus.

 [linux]: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/input/mouse/vsxxxaa.c